womogenes/spotify-final/site/writing.md

 Music streaming service [Spotify](https://www.spotify.com/) transformed music listening when it first launched in 2008, and has since become the go-to method for streaming and listening to new music.
 Gone were the days of CDs and cassettes; users could now listen to high-quality music at the touch of a button.
+<!---
 One of the greatest conveniences Spotify had to offer, however, was the ability to quickly create and add to playlists.

-<!---
-embed spotify playlists
 --->

-this is a test
+The rise of Spotify and other online streaming servers have fundamentally changed the way we listen to music.

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/5YuogqMDKbD8KSXn71MGdt?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 sth sth spotify playlists are funky goofy and representative of identity, idk.